anjerodesu/AVContactsView/Readme.markdown

 ## History

-`AVContactsView` view was a forked project `SSPersonViewController` but the original developer stop updating the code.
+`AVContactsView` was a forked project `SSPersonViewController` but the original developer stop updating the code.

 ## Updates